jpbrab0/blog-engine-elixir/README.md

 ## Endpoints

-Yet not have none route, but this routes is in development.
+Yet not have none route, because this api is builded with graphql, but you can make graphql query to get the data.

 ## Learn more about Phoenix